rust-lang/rfcs/text/0000-liballoc.md

 [Tracking issue #27783] is the tracking issue for the `alloc` crate and, historically, some other crates.
-Although I could not find much discussion of that, I believe it has been kept unstable so far because of uncertainty of uncertainty of what is the eventual desired crate structure for the standard library, given infinite time and resources.
+Although I could not find much discussion of that, I believe it has been kept unstable so far because of uncertainty of what the eventual desired crate structure for the standard library is, given infinite time and resources.

-In particular, could we have a single crate with some mechanism for selectively disabling or enabling some of the crate’s components, depending on which runtime dependencies are available in targeted environments?
+In particular, should we have a single crate with some mechanism for selectively disabling or enabling some of the crate’s components, depending on which runtime dependencies are available in targeted environments?
 In that world, the `no_std` attribute and standard library crates other than `std`